bitcraze/bitcraze-website/src/index.md

 "%}

-{% include index-portal-right.html portalheader="DIY" portalimg="/images/frontpage/front-page-portal-pic-4.jpg" portaltext="
+{% include index-portal-right.html portalheader="DIY" portalimg="/images/frontpage/front-page-portal-pic-4.jpg"
-Love to fly?
+portaltext="Love to fly?
 Like to tinker with toys?
 Want to modify and explore?
 Hate limitations and closed systems?
 The Crazyflie is for you!

 Add decks for light and sound effects, or why not build your own deck?
 Create a